demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 ![artifacts_server.png](../../../docs/doc_imgs/reference/XSOAR-CICD/artifacts_server.png)

+ **NOTE**: For Multi-tenant you cannot run the playbook in the XSOAR CI/CD Content Pack, as its not possible to create incidents or playbooks on the Main account.
+You can do one of the following:
+ - Upload the content via the CI/CD Build (it may still support the version control if you store all the versions locally.
+If using an artifact server, contact Customer support to upload via URL).
+ - Run a job on a tenant and execute the commands on the Main Account.
+Installation occurs via Demisto REST API so you can configure it on the Main Account URL.

 Although you can choose your own artifact repository, (such as AWS, GCP, Git, FTP server, etc) by default, the CI/CD process uses Google Cloud Storage.
 You need to install the [Google Cloud Storage Content Pack](https://xsoar.pan.dev/docs/reference/integrations/google-cloud-storage) and configure the integration.
 If using another storage provider, such as AWS you need to install the relevant Content Pack and set up the integrations as necessary.

 The main advantage of the artifact server is version control and rollback.
 You update the xsoar_config.json file with any version change, rather than having to update the repository.